-If you’re interested to know more about Islam then you’re in luck!
+This is worth sharing again.
+If you want to know more about Islam then this is for you!
 Mosques with historical significance in Abu Dhabi will soon open their doors to tourists

 If you ever wanted to know more about the city’s mosques, what goes inside and to learn about Islamic architecture then read on!

-The ‘Mosques Tour Initiative’ is about to be rolled out in early 2020.
+The ‘Mosques Tour Initiative’will roll out in early 2020.

 The initiative is in partnership with the Department of Culture and Tourism – Abu Dhabi (DCT Abu Dhabi), the General Authority for Islamic Affairs and Endowments and various churches in the emirate.